groucho75/alo-easymail/readme.txt

 You can add or update the translation in your language.
 To make the plugin package lighter you can find only the .MO files inside it.
 You can visit [www.translators.hunstart.hu/projects/plugins/alo-easymail](http://www.translators.hunstart.hu/projects/plugins/alo-easymail) to look for the most updated language files (.MO and .PO files), you can download and share translation files.

+**For developers**

+Developers can easily add own code using plugin action and filter hooks.
+Inside plugin package there is a *mu-plugins* folders that contains some useful samples, e.g.: "latest posts" placeholder, "multiple posts" placeholder, include attachments, add custom fields in subscription form.
+You can move one or more of those files into *wp-content/mu-plugins* (if the directory doesn”t exist, simply create it) to activate them.
+You can use them as starting point for your development.
+Other samples at: [plugin developer page](http://www.eventualo.net/blog/easymail-newsletter-for-developers).

 *On Github you can find a repository with latest plugin version: [github.com/groucho75/alo-easymail](https://github.com/groucho75/alo-easymail)*